endless-sky/endless-sky-wiki/BuildInstructions.md

 # Windows

-The Windows build has been tested on 64-bit Windows 7 and 10.
+The Windows build is tested on 64-bit Windows 10.
 This guide assumes you have:
  - `g++` v4.8.5 or higher, installed via [*MinGW-W64*](https://sourceforge.net/projects/mingw-w64/files/).
 If you use the "online installer", choose *posix* threading, and *seh* exception.
 For 32-bit installations, use *dwarf* exception handling.
  - the [Code::Blocks IDE](https://codeblocks.org/downloads/26).
  - precompiled [development libraries](#development-libraries) according to the game architecture you wish to build (32- or 64-bit)